California Residential

 trial himself, the tenant actually

 prevails.
-This usually occurs in the
+This often occurs in the context

-rental unit was partially uninhabitable.
-In
+unit was partially uninhabitable.
+In such a

-determination of how much, expressed as a
+how much, expressed as a percentage of the

-percentage of the contract rent, the rental
+contract rent, the rental value of the

-value of the property was diminished.
+property was diminished.
+Assume the judge

-amounted to 10%.
-The judge will order that
+found the reduction amounted to 10%.

-the back rent through the date of trial be

-reduced by 10%, and that all future rental

-installments be similarly reduced until the

-landlord makes the necessary repairs.
 The

+the date of trial be reduced by 10%, and

+that all future rental installments be

+similarly reduced until the landlord makes

-back rent, less the reduction, is ordered
+the necessary repairs.
+The back rent, less

+the reduction, is ordered paid within five

-landlord is allowed to apply for an order
+to apply for an order for entry of judgment

-for entry of judgment for eviction.
-As can
+for eviction.
+As can be seen, things can

-be seen, things can get complicated fast.
+get complicated fast.

 Post-judgment proceedings